Andre "Dre" Parker

 - Heroic BSoD: Breaks down in tears as he reminisces the anniversary of his wife and son's death, who were both killed in a car accident he blames himself for.
 Dre, determined to train harder, helps him out of it.

-- Hypocrite: In the alternate ending, he prepares to deliver a finishing blow to a downed Li as he reminds him of the Fighting Dragons' "show no mercy" mentality, going against what Mr. Han taught Dre.
+- Hypocrite: Averted in the final film, but got potentially hit with the alternate ending, where he prepares to deliver a finishing blow to a downed Li as he reminds him of the Fighting Dragons' "show no mercy" mentality, going against what Mr. Han taught Dre.
 Fortunately, Mr. Han relents when Dre shakes his head in disapproval.

 - Intergenerational Friendship: With Dre, who is around twelve years old.
 Mr. Han looks as if he's in his fifties.